-Jury Presentation Files COMPULSORY Presentations to be sent through to the ACT Chapter via email or Dropbox.
-Please note that you will be allocated 10 minutes to present to the Jury including question time.
-Consent Forms Due 19 Feb (5:00pm AEDT) via online entry system It is the entrant's responsibility to ensure that all relevant Copyright Consent Forms are signed and uploaded as part of their submission to the online entry system.
-These forms are available on the Institute Awards webpage.
-A1 Display Board COMPULSORY Submission due 26 February 2024 Entrants must provide one A1 portrait format display board mounted on 3mm recyclable white double coated wood fibre display board (not foamcore) without Perspex or glass and not framed in any way.
-Your display board should strongly represent the project and will form part of any Chapter exhibition for public viewing.
-It is strongly recommended that boards include: Project name, location, architect/practice, builder and consultants Photographs, drawings, plans and text sufficient to describe the project Allocated entry number, project name and architect/practice clearly marked on the back of the board The main purpose of the board is to explain your project.
-Make it simple and understandable for non-architects.
-Do not use any raised photographs or 3- dimensional effects on the board - it must be flat.
-Please ensure that your A1 board measures 594mm wide x 841mm high and meets the specifications as outlined above.
-If it doesn't, we'll ask you to reprint it.
-Failure to comply with the Chapter specific requirements may result in your presentation board not being hung at any exhibition.
+Jury Presentation Files Presentation files to be sent through to the ACT Chapter via email, COMPULSORY Dropbox or via USB delivered to the Chapter Office.
+Submission due 7 March 2024 Consent Forms It is the entrant's responsibility to ensure that all relevant Copyright Consent Forms are signed and uploaded as part of their submission COMPULSORY to the online entry system.
+These forms are available on the Institute Due 17 Feb (5:00pm AEDT) via online entry system Awards webpage.
+A1 Display Board Entrants are to submit a professionally printed A1 portrait format COMPULSORY display board along with a digital PDF copy as part of each awards entry.
+Your display board should effectively represent the project and (excluding entries in Sustainable Architecture, COLORBOND Award for Steel Architecture, EmAGN Project Award, Enduring Architecture, Art in Architecture Prize) Due 24 February 2025 will form part of an exhibition for public viewing.
+Please ensure it is simple and understandable for the general public.
+Display boards need to include the following elements: Project name, architect/practice, and photographer credit.
+Content such as photographs, drawings, plans and text, sufficient to describe the project.
+The appropriate awards category banner (provided by the Institute) featured along the bottom edge.
+Allocated entry number, project name, and architect/practice clearly marked on the back of the board.
+It is encouraged that boards for projects entered into multiple categories showcase relevant content to that category.
+Download the awards category banners using the links below: Awards category banners (PDF) Awards category banners (JPEG) It is strongly encouraged for display boards to be printed on recyclable, environmentally friendly material and they cannot include Perspex, glass, or be framed in any way.
+Do not use any raised photographs or 3-dimensional effects on the board, it must be flat.
+Please make sure that your A1 board measures 594mm wide x 841mm high and meets the specifications outlined above.
+If it does not, we may ask you to reprint it.
+Boards that do not meet the Chapter requirements may be excluded from any exhibitions.